2 Of 1500

 • Quality Control: In manufacturing, such a fraction might represent a very low defect rate.
 While seemingly insignificant, identifying and addressing the cause of even these few defects is crucial for maintaining high product quality.

 • Scientific Research: In experiments with large sample sizes (like 1500), a small number of outliers (2 in this case) might still be statistically significant, indicating a potential trend that requires further investigation.
-Precise calculations are paramount.
+Precise calculations are critical.

 • Epidemiology: Studying the spread of diseases often involves analyzing small proportions of affected individuals within a large population.
 Understanding fractions like 2/1500 is vital for accurate epidemiological modeling.